Liverton: Local inn

+Demographics

+In 1870 the John Marius Wilson's Imperial Gazetteer of England and Wales stated the population of Liverton was 186.
+In 1951 the parish encompassing Liverton (Civil Parish of Loftus) had grown with the population increasing to 1109.

 History

-Liverton Village was named in the doomsday book and previously went by the name of Liureton.
+Liverton Village was named in the Domesday Book and previously went by the name of Liureton.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Liverton like this: